Gratitude for Kids: How to Teach the Value of Gratitude to Children

 “Gratitude is the healthiest of all human emotions.
 The more you express gratitude for what you have, the more likely you will have even more to express gratitude for.”
 Zig Ziglar

-It is so important to show and practice gratitude in our lives.
-As parents, teachers, caregivers, and other professionals who work with children, it is critical to teach children the meaning of gratitude from a young age.
+Thanksgiving is not the only time we can express gratitude and thankfulness.
+It is so important to show and practice thankfulness in our day-to-day lives.
+As parents, teachers, caregivers, and other professionals who work with children and students, it is critical to teach children the meaning of gratitude from a young age.
 A grateful child who is raised knowing how to feel and express a sense of gratitude grows up to be a well-rounded individual, with a greater level of mindfulness, self-efficacy, and interpersonal skills.
-In fact, there are several, scientifically-proven benefits of practicing gratitude that serves as tremendous motivation to instill gratitude in your children.
+In fact, there are several, scientifically-proven benefits of practicing gratitude that serve as tremendous motivation to instill gratitude in your children.

 Before we highlight the techniques to use to teach the value of gratitude to children, let’s look at the benefits of being grateful.